-A 31-year-old member asked:
+A member asked:

-what is lithium? what is it prescribed?
+What is lithium? what is it prescribed?

 Dr. Anthony Vita answered